The Golf Course Business Consultant

 The first thing is determining exactly how much cash you have available to buy a golf course.
 Keep in mind that you'll need money for closing costs, legal fees, lender's points, inventory adjustments, license renewals, utility deposits and a dozen other expenses you will encounter after the closing.

 The second thing is to be open to acquiring a golf course in almost any location.
 If you geographically limit yourself too tightly, you may find it difficult to make the best deal for yourself.
 Too many potential golf course buyers are looking within a few miles of their home.
 The fact is, the best value for you may be 1,000 miles away.
-Are you prepared to move to buy the right golf course?
+Are you prepared to move to another place buy the right golf course for you?

 Click here for more details about buying a golf course.